adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

       * Rule: {If Webpage Indexed by Google → Legitimate,      Otherwise → Phishing}

 29. Links_pointing_to_page { 1,0,-1 }
-      * Rule: {If #Of Link Pointing to The Webpage=0 → Phishing,     Else if #Of Link Pointing to The Webpage>0 and≤2 → Suspicious,     Otherwise → Legitimate}
+      * Rule: {If # of Link Pointing to The Webpage=0 → Phishing,     Else if #Of Link Pointing to The Webpage>0 and≤2 → Suspicious,     Otherwise → Legitimate}

 30. Statistical_report { -1,1 }
       * Rule: {If Host Belongs to Top Phishing IPs or Top Phishing Domains → Phishing,     Otherwise → Legitimate}

 31. Result { -1,0 }
       * Rule: {If  0 → Phishing,    Else If 1 → Legitimate}

+## Data Exploration and PreProcessing

+1. Created a dataframe 'dataset' to extract the data into it.
+2. dataset.info() and dataset.isna().sum shows the information about the data including the null values.
+This dataset doesn't have null values and it's clean.
+3. Data should be split into training and test.
+After analysing for overfitting and underfitting conditions, I have split them as 75% for Training and 25% for Testing for better accuracy.
+4.